Digital Nomad Life in Shetland Islands, Scotland

 What do people find most challenging about the culture in Shetland Islands?

 "Expats in the Shetland Islands may find the local dialect, Shetlandic, challenging to understand as it is a unique blend of Old Norse, Scots and English.
 The remote location and isolation of the islands can also be a challenge, with limited access to amenities and services that one might be used to in a larger city.
 The weather can be harsh and unpredictable, which can affect travel plans and outdoor activities.
 The local culture is deeply rooted in tradition and history, which might be difficult for expats to fully grasp and participate in.
 Additionally, the pace of life is much slower compared to urban areas, which might require a significant adjustment for newcomers.
-Lastly, while the community is generally welcoming, it can take time for expats to fully integrate and be accepted by the locals," explained one expat living in Shetland Islands, Scotland.
+Lastly, while the community is generally welcoming, it can take time for expats to fully integrate and be accepted by the locals," said one person in Shetland Islands.

 What residency documents or visas did I need if I will be in Shetland Islands for a while?

 "If you are planning to stay in the Shetland Islands for an extended period, the type of visa or residency document you need will depend on your nationality and the purpose of your stay.
 If you are a citizen of a country outside the European Economic Area (EEA) and Switzerland, you will generally need a visa to stay in the UK for longer than six months.
 The type of visa you need will depend on why you are coming to the UK, for example, for work, study, or joining family.
 If you are an EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
 If your application is successful, you’ll get either settled or pre-settled status.
 If you are a non-EEA family member of an EEA or Swiss citizen, you will need a family permit to enter the UK and stay for more than six months.
 If you are a Commonwealth citizen and at least one of your grandparents was born in the UK, you might be eligible for a UK Ancestry visa which allows you to live and work in the UK for up to five years.
 If you are planning to work in the UK, you may need a Tier 2 (General) visa if you have been offered a skilled job in the UK, or a Tier 5 (Temporary Worker) visa if you are coming for a short-term work experience or to do training, an Overseas Government Language Programme, research or a fellowship through an approved government authorised exchange scheme.
 If you are planning to study in the UK, you may need a Tier 4 (General) student visa if you are 16 or over and have been offered a place on a course.
-Please note that the visa requirements can change and it is always best to check the latest information on the UK government's official website," remarked one foreigner who made the move to Shetland Islands.
+Please note that the visa requirements can change and it is always best to check the latest information on the UK government's official website," said one expat who made the move to Shetland Islands.

 Get Quote